unstoppabledomains/dot-crypto/DESIGN_FLAWS.md

 `Transfer` event identifies the owner being change for the domain, however it doesn't identify if the resolver was also set to `0x00` or it was just the owner change.
 Requires manual check current resolver of a domain on `Transfer` event

+### Non-empty resolver assignment

+When resolver is assigned to a domain, mirror needs to manually fetch its records.
+This is doable for known records by querying them in large batches and impossible for unknown records

 ## Solvable by introducing new resolver